-The Extended Leadership Group comprises the NCAT Executive and the Principal Member Appeals, Director and Registrar Principal Registry, the Director and Registrars and Registrar of each Division.
-The Extended Leadership Group meets each quarter.
+The Extended Leadership Group comprises the NCAT Executive, the Deputy President Appeals, the Principal Member Appeals, Director and Registrar Principal Registry, the Director and Registrars and Registrar of each Division.
+The Extended Leadership Group meets as required.

 Additional committees

 In addition to the NCAT Executive and Extended Leadership Group Meetings, the President supports a number of committees to encourage innovation and improvement in specific aspects of the work of the Tribunal.